Euler's constant: History

 The constant first appeared in a 1734 paper by the Swiss mathematician Leonhard Euler, titled De Progressionibus harmonicis observationes (Observations on harmonic progressions; Eneström Index 43), where he described it as "worthy of serious consideration".
 Euler initially calculated the constant's value to 6 decimal places.
 In 1781, he calculated it to 16 decimal places.
 Euler used the notations C and O for the constant.
 The Italian mathematician Lorenzo Mascheroni attempted to calculate the constant to 32 decimal places, but made errors in the 20th–22nd and 31st–32nd decimal places; starting from the 20th digit, he calculated ...1811209008239 when the correct value is ...0651209008240.
 In 1790, he used the notations A and a for the constant.
 Other computations were done by Johann von Soldner in 1809, who used the notation H. The notation γ appears nowhere in the writings of either Euler or Mascheroni, and was chosen at a later time, perhaps because of the constant's connection to the gamma function.
 For example, the German mathematician Carl Anton Bretschneider used the notation γ in 1835, and Augustus De Morgan used it in a textbook published in parts from 1836 to 1842.
+Other notations were also occasionally used.
 Euler's constant was also studied by the Indian mathematician Srinivasa Ramanujan who published one paper on it in 1917.
 David Hilbert mentioned the irrationality of γ as an unsolved problem that seems "unapproachable" and, allegedly, the English mathematician Godfrey Hardy offered to give up his Savilian Chair at Oxford to anyone who could prove this.